blueberryliaojuan/BeeReader/README.md

 - please refer to DATABASE.md and SQL.md

-## 6. Project Structure
+## 6. File Structure

-- Please refer to STRUCTURE.md
+- Please refer to DIRECTORY.md